jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Model of a participation of a Party (any Actor or Role) in an activity.
 Used to represent any participation of a Party in some activity, which is not explicitly in the model, e.g. assisting nurse.
 Can be used to record past or future participations.
-Should not be used in place of more permanent relationships between demographic entities.

 ExceptionalValueType
 --------------------